Soggy breakdown on 2014 PA fruit. Photo courtesy of Yosef Al Shoffe, Cornell

 Spot picking fruit at the optimum stage of maturity, compared to slightly immature, can reduce bitter pit, whereas soft scald and soggy breakdown can be reduced by harvesting fruit before it becomes over-mature.

+As you will recall, the 2014 harvest season was one of the more severe years for disorders on Honeycrisp.
 Ben Rice, of Rice Fruit Company, calculated that 2014 packouts were reduced by an average of 17% for soggy breakdown, 8% for bitter pit and 3% due to senescent breakdown, for a total of $2.8 million in losses.
 Other packers reported similar percent losses, with fruit rots being an additional concern.
-Soggy breakdown is a chilling injury like soft scald and is likely associated with the cooler than normal harvest season.

-Bitter pit observed on PA fruit in 2014.
+Bitter pit on Honeycrisp.
 Photo courtesy of Yosef Al Shoffe, Cornell University.

-Senescent breakdown observed on PA fruit in 2014.
+Senescent breakdown on Honeycrisp.
 Photo courtesy of Yosef Al Shoffe, Cornell University.

 Harvesting Fruit at the Optimum Stage of Maturity

-Assessing Which Honeycrisp Apples are Ready to Spot Pick
+Assessing which Apples are Ready to Spot Pick

-A recent issue of Massachusetts Fruit Notes has a ground color chart that Duane Greene and Jon Clements found to be useful when harvesting Honeycrisp.
-The authors reported that when starch readings average about 6 on the Cornell starch-iodine index you should begin spot picking Honeycrisp, selecting fruit that have a background color of light green, white or light yellow and a pink blush turning to red.
+A 2015 issue of Massachusetts Fruit Notes has a ground color chart that Duane Greene and Jon Clements found to be useful when harvesting Honeycrisp.
+The authors reported that when starch readings average about six on the Cornell starch-iodine index, you should begin spot picking Honeycrisp, selecting fruit that have a background color of light green, white or light yellow and a pink blush turning to red.
+This approach is similar to the one Chris Walsh has been using with his weekly maturity evaluations.
+Duane and Chris both evaluated the use of a Delta A meter and found color charts to be more applicable.
+Since color development varies from site to site, another approach is to taste-test apples of slightly varying background colors, and then give each harvest employee an apple of the optimum background color to keep close at hand for a reference point (Ines Hanrahan, Washington Tree Fruit Research Commission).

 Harvesting Honeycrisp at Optimum Maturity also Increases Consumer Acceptance

-Another important reason for harvesting Honeycrisp at the proper stage of maturity is that prior sensory evaluation trials on PA fruit determined that consumers can readily detect the inferiority of apples harvested immature (Baugher et al., 2010).
+Another important reason for harvesting Honeycrisp at the proper stage of maturity is that sensory evaluation trials on PA fruit determined that consumers can readily detect the inferiority of apples harvested immature (Baugher and Schupp, 2010).
 Consumers found fruit from heavily or lightly cropped trees to also be inferior in taste.

 100 panelists participated in this study conducted at the Penn State Sensory Evaluation Laboratory.